 In January 2018 a long time and good internet friend of mine (you know who you are) and I came to talk about masks in an online game and consequently also masks more generally.
 I told her that I have a Scream mask that glows in the dark.
 (I still owe that friend a picture of that glowing mask.
 Back then I didn't get a good picture of that, because I keep the mask in the wardrobe in the dark.)
-I showed her also masks, of which I was thinking of maybe getting version 1 oder version 2.They come closest to the moving Rorschach masks given the options available now.
+I showed her also masks, of which I was thinking of maybe getting version 1 or version 2.They come closest to the moving Rorschach masks given the options available now.
 The friend wrote to me then that she had just rewatched Rorschach's death. "he looks like one of his masks inkblots on the snow".

 I wrote to her under the title "Rorschach mask ink blots" the following text: